The artist discusses Glory Hole, her latest installation at SPRING/BREAK Art Show

-Brooke David uses meat as a model for her paintings.
-When the meat starts to rot, she's done.
-The cyber world is a place where nothing rots; there is a something in that which pacifies our fear of death, but there is also something deeply lonely about it because of the absence of a pulse.
+Brooke David uses meat as a model for her paintings, when the meat starts to rot she's done.
+The cyber world is a place where nothing rots and there is a something in that which pacifies our fear of death, but there is also something deeply lonely about it because of the absence of a pulse.
 Sam Cannon's digital human transmutations are a perfect visual example of this dilemma.

 How do we negotiate between our obsession with technology and our need for intimacy?